-Homeschooling Torah (my official review of the best curriculum on the market)Home school .
+Homeschooling Torah (my official review of the best curriculum on the market)Home Schooling .
 Torah/Bible

 I have been homeschooling for 20 years, and I have used lots of different curricula.
-I prefer fun, easy, simple, and BIBLE school materials.
+I prefer fun, easy, simple, and BIBLE solid materials.

 Several years ago, I decided to look into using the Bible as our only textbook.
 In my search, I came across a company called Foundations Press.
 Foundations Press is the mother company to Homeschooling Torah.
 But at the time, it was a very small company.
 I bought a book, and I loved the simplicity of the lessons and the Bible usage in each lesson.
-So, being me, I emailed the seller.
-(I hadn’t heard of Facebook, yet.)
+So, being me, I emailed the author.

 Foundations Press was looking for test families and asked me to be one.
 Since I had so many young children, they thought we would be a great family.
 I thought, free curriculum, “uh, yes, please.”

 I began testing history, grammar, and some math lessons.
 It was so fun.
 The lessons were fun for my students, but honestly, I loved using them too.